A credit report is a detailed statement of your credit history — how you’ve handled your credit accounts and repaid your debts.

 - Any bill incorrectly marked as unpaid

-By law, bureaus must respond within 30 days of receiving your dispute.
-You can also request a correction from the company that provided the inaccurate information.
+By federal law, bureaus must respond within 30 days of receiving your dispute.
+You can also file a dispute with the company that provided the negative information.

 While some inaccuracies found in your reports may be simple errors, others could indicate you’ve been a victim of identity theft.
-If you believe that to be your case, act immediately by visiting the FTC’s website for fraud reporting and requesting a free fraud alert from all three credit bureaus.
+If you believe that to be the case, visit the FTC’s website for fraud reporting and request a free fraud alert from any of the three main credit bureaus.

-Everyone has a right to see their credit reports for free, as required by The Fair Credit Reporting Act of 1970.
-The act was enacted to promote the “accuracy, fairness, and privacy of information in the files of consumer reporting agencies.”
+You have a right to a copy of your credit report, as required by The Fair Credit Reporting Act of 1970.
 The Consumer Financial Protection Bureau (CFPB) is tasked with enforcing the act.

 You can request a free annual credit report from all three credit bureaus at annualcreditreport.com, the only government-sanctioned website for free credit reports.

 Due to the pandemic, Equifax, Experian and TransUnion are offering free weekly credit reports that will remain available through April 2022.